wagnojunior/beamprofiler/docs/usage.rst

       :noindex:

-   The file ``example - 2d heat map.png`` is created and saved in the ``C:\Users\wagnojunior.ab\Desktop\Tutorial\pdd`` directory.
+   The file ``lab_beam - 2d heat map.png`` is created and saved in the ``C:\Users\wagnojunior.ab\Desktop\Tutorial\pdd`` directory.
 As with the histogram plot, if the ``kwargs`` are omitted the 2D heat map is plotted using the default format.

    .. figure:: images/example_2d_heatmap_1.png
       :scale: 40 %
-      :alt: 2D heat map plot for the pdd lab_beam.xls
+      :alt: Default 2D heat map plot for the pdd lab_beam.xls

-      2D heat map plot for the pdd lab_beam.xls
+      Default 2D heat map plot for the pdd lab_beam.xls

    It is possible to customize the 2D heat map plot by specifying the ``kwargs`` values.
 Go back to line 27, add the following lines, and execute the code.